ngmymy/ngmymy/README.md

 ## 🧸 About Me
 Hi there!
 I'm a senior computer science student at the University of Minnesota, Twin Cities.

-💼 Software Engineer Intern @ KEB America
+💼 Was a Software Engineer Intern @ KEB America
-🎓 Expected Graduation Spring 2025
+🎓 Graduated Spring 2025

 ## 👩🏻‍💻 Projects